Our Worship Leaders

 Temporary Part-Time Pastor – Rev. Dr. Anne Ledbetter (she/her/hers) was born and raised in Louisiana.
 She lived in Texas 20 years where she studied religion and philosophy, graduated from seminary, and gave birth to three children.
 The family moved to Delaware in 1994 when Anne accepted a call to Westminster Presbyterian Church in Wilmington where she worked until 2013.
 She is now an empty nester in Spring Arbor in Middletown and serves as Chaplain at Heron Point, a retirement community in Chestertown, Maryland.
 Anne leads Community Yoga at Church on Saturdays and spends her spare time reading, biking and traveling.

-Clerk of the Board – Rev. Dr. Peter J. Paris (he/him/his) is an ordained Baptist minister who holds dual citizenship with Canada and the United States.
+Ecumenical Minister in Residence – Rev. Dr. Peter J. Paris (he/him/his) is an ordained Baptist minister who holds dual citizenship with Canada and the United States.
 He is a retired professor of Christian Social Ethics at Princeton Theological Seminary.
 He has lectured and preached widely in Canada, the United States, South Africa, Nigeria, Ghana, Kenya, Brazil and India.
 He has published several books including “Black Religious Leaders: Unity in Diversity” and “The Spirituality of African Peoples: The Search for a Common Moral Discourse,” and he currently serves as Editor of the “Religion, Race, and Ethnicity” series at New York University Press.
-Peter and his wife Adrienne Daniels have lived in Middletown, DE for five years and regularly worship and serve at Church on Main.
+Peter and his wife Adrienne Daniels live Middletown, DE, and he serves as the Ecumenical Minister in Residence at Church on Main, providing wisdom and guidance for our community.

 Salina Brett (she/her/hers) is a transgender woman who came out openly to the world at New Castle Presbyterian Church in 2017.
 Prior to that, she served several churches and denominations across the county in just about every capacity, as well as ministering in song and message to the elderly and ill in nursing homes.
 She is now powerfully called to be an inspirational voice of Divine Love at a national level to all, but especially for the LGBTQ+ community.
 She is a board member of LGBT Equality Alliance in Chester County, PA, and a deacon for New Castle Presbyterian Church.
 Salina professionally teaches young adults how to safely operate the nuclear reactors at Salem, NJ and lives with Lilly, her reclusive hedgehog, in New Castle, DE.